 AMD Ryzen 3000 price

 The Ryzen 7 3700X will kick things off at $329, while the Ryzen 7 3800X will be on the shelves for $399.
-If you want real multitasking performance, however, that will set you back $499.
+If you want real multitasking performance, however, the Ryzen 9 3950X will set you back $749.
 But that’s rather cheap by Intel’s standards.

-In terms of nailed-on specifics, we know the Zen 2 architecture is built on the 7nm process, incorporating a new mixed-node chiplet design, handing the red team a new balance between power and performance within its initial designs.
+In terms of nailed-on specifics, we know the Zen 2 architecture is built on the 7nm process and incorporates a new mixed-node chiplet design.
+This hands the red team a new balance between power and performance that is incredibly scalable.

 |Ryzen 9 3950X||Ryzen 9 3900X||Ryzen 7 3800X||Ryzen 7 3700X||Ryzen 5 3600X||Ryzen 5 3600|

-Thanks to the 7nm process, the octacore Ryzen 7 3800X is able to boost to a max clock speed of 4.5GHz from 3.9GHz base, and the 12-core Ryzen 9 chip up to a whopping 4.6GHz from 3.8GHz.
-But, somewhat surprisingly, the fastest chip also seems to be the one with the highest core-count too, the Ryzen 9 3950X with a Turbo speed of 4.7GHz.
+The octacore Ryzen 7 3800X is able to boost to a max clock speed of 4.5GHz from 3.9GHz base, and the 12-core Ryzen 9 chip up to a whopping 4.6GHz from 3.8GHz.
+But, somewhat surprisingly, the fastest chip also seems to be the one with the highest core-count too, the Ryzen 9 3950X with a boost speed of 4.7GHz.